yingshaoxo/Local_Show/README.md

 export default App
 ```

 > It will not support IE11 because they do not have Proxy API.
+If you want to let ie to support vue reactive function, you have to import and use vue2.7 version of reactive function.